atar-axis/xpadneo/docs/SDL.md

 We fixed the following problem by pretending we are in Windows wireless mode by faking the *input device PID* to `0x02E0`.
-The original PID `0x02FD` triggeres several unwanted fixups at multiple layers, i.e. SDL or the HTML5 game controller API.
-The following paragraphs document the originally wrong behaviour observed and we clearly don't want our fixed mappings to be "fixed" again by layers detected a seemingly wrong button mapping:
+The original PID `0x02FD` triggers several unwanted fixups at multiple layers, i.e. SDL or the HTML5 game controller API.
+The following paragraphs document the originally wrong behavior observed and we clearly don't want our fixed mappings to be "fixed" again by layers detected a seemingly wrong button mapping:

 Since after libSDL2 2.0.8, SDL contains a fix for the wrong mapping introduced